vercel-community/bash/README.md

 Demo: https://bash-redirect-bmxccvg7c.now.sh

 ## Importing Dependencies

-Bash, by itself, is not very useful for writing Lambda handler logic because it does not have a standard library.
-For this reason, import is installed and configured by default, which allows your script to easily include additional functionality and helper logic.
+Bash, by itself, is not very useful for writing serverless function handler logic because it does not have a standard library.
+For this reason, [`import`](https://import.pw) is installed and configured by default, which allows your script to easily include additional functionality and helper logic.

 For example, the querystring import may be used to parse input parameters from the request URL:

 ```bash
 import "querystring@1.3.0"